• Coconut oil pulling is an ancient Indian folk remedy in which coconut oil is used to clean the oral cavity and reduce bacteria in the mouth.

 Do dentists recommend oil pulling?

-According to the official statement, for now, the American Dental Association does not support oil pulling to improve oral hygiene.
+According to the official statement, the American Dental Association does not support oil pulling for improving oral hygiene at this time.
 This is mainly due to the lack of scientific evidence of its effectiveness.

-Nonetheless, practice and new research show positive effects of using coconut oil for teeth.
-More and more dentists suggest their patients try coconut oil pulling to support their everyday oral hygiene routine.
+Nonetheless, practice and new research show that using coconut oil for teeth has positive effects.
+More and more dentists are suggesting that their patients try coconut oil pulling to support their everyday oral hygiene routine.

 Where can I buy coconut oil?

-Coconut oil is an ingredient many people have in their kitchen cupboards anyway.
+Coconut oil is an ingredient many people already have in their kitchen cupboards.
 If not, you can buy it in most grocery stores and supermarkets.

-You may want to look for coconut oil in a tube.
-Those are often lemon oil or peppermint oil flavored.
+Consider looking for coconut oil in a tube.
+Those are often flavored with lemon or peppermint oil.
 This solution is less messy than using a spoon and a jar of coconut oil.